Candice-Leigh-King/our-whereabouts-website/_posts/2022-12-08-10-day-utah-mighty-5-itinerary.md

 ---
 layout: posts
 seo:
-  title: Utah's mighty 5 itinerary
+  title: 10 day utah mighty 5 itinerary
+  description: >-
-  description: "The Utah national parks road trip, also known as \"The Mighty 5 road trip\" is great in any season and it has a\_scenery unlike anything you’ll see on this earth.
-Besides the 5 most beautiful national parks you'll find monuments, stunning state parks, and some amazing off-road locations that are out of this world.\n\nIf you're planning a Utah national parks road trip, here's an itinerary you should consider."
+    The Utah national parks road trip, also known as "The Mighty 5 road trip" is great in any season and it has scenery, unlike anything you’ll see on this earth.
+Besides the 5 most beautiful national parks you'll find monuments, stunning state parks, and some amazing off-road locations that are out of this world.

+    If you're planning a Utah national parks road trip, here's an itinerary you should consider.
   keywords: Utah 5 national parks, southwest roadtrip.
 USA
   social-alt:
   url: /https://ourwhereabouts.com/tips/renting-a-car
-  social-share_image: /uploads/2022_Utah/Elizabeth-&-Dan-36-(1).jpg
+  social-share_image: /uploads/2022_Utah/Elizabeth-&-Dan-36-(3).jpg
 author: Elizabeth
 blog-summary: >-
   If you're planning a road trip to Utah's 5 National Parks, here's a 10-day itinerary
 cta: Read More →
-blog_image: /uploads/2022_Utah/Elizabeth-&-Dan-36-(1).jpg
+blog_image: /uploads/2022_Utah/Elizabeth-&-Dan-36-(3).jpg
 date: 2022-12-08 00:00:00
 categories:
   - travel